Danyu999/DistributedHashTable/README.md

 each process ends up waiting forever :(.
 Having issues finding a way to do the barrier (send/receive messages with other processes) on a single thread.

-* Idea to implement distributed barrier: Multithread.
-One thread listens for barrier messages, counting the number of ready and allready messages.
+* Idea to implement distributed barrier: Multi-thread.
+One thread listens for barrier messages, counting the number of ready and AllReady messages.
 Another thread attempts to send ready messages to all nodes in the network (including itself).
 It keeps retrying until it has sent one message to each node.
-Once the number of ready messages received matches the number of nodes, broadcast an allready message.
-The program continues when it has received as many allready messages as there are processes.
+Once the number of ready messages received matches the number of nodes, broadcast an AllReady message.
+The program continues when it has received as many AllReady messages as there are processes.

 * Tested program on aws instance successfully.
 The distributed barrier appears to be working for a single process.